testori/starter-academic/content/authors/admin/_index.md

     - course: BSc in Pure Mathematics
       institution: Universitá degli Studi di Milano
       year: 2015
-email: m.testori@vu.nl
+email: m.testori@gre.ac.uk
 superuser: true
 highlight_name: false
 ---
-My primary research interest focuses on human cooperation in the context of social dilemmas.
-In particular, I focus on understanding how exogenous (e.g. group composition, organisational/network structure, information flow, gossip) and endogenous (e.g. personality traits) factors improve or deplete cooperation.
+I am a computational social scientist studying how different means can be used to sustain cooperative and sustainable behaviours.
+I look at how information, including gossip, and reputation impacts cooperation in groups and communities.
+I am is also interested in how different interventions can promote more pro-environmental behaviours and the achievement of sustainable development.

-I employ both experimental methods and mathematical models (agent-based models) to investigate cooperative dynamics at both the individuals and the collective level.
+I use experimental methods and agent-based modelling to investigate cooperative and socially sustainable dynamics at the individual and collective level.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.